ManaswiPatil/PhoneBook/README.md

 # PhoneBook
 This is a C# Windows Desktop Application in which you can store all your Contact Details in the database.

-In this Application you can save Name, Phone Number Address and Email Id of desired persons.
-The main objective of appication is to Add, Edit, Delete and also Search contact details from database.
+In this Application you can save Name, Phone Number, Address and Email Id of desired persons.
+The main objective of application is to Add, Edit, Delete and Search the contact details from database.

 ## Tools and Technologies :
 • Dot Net Framework 4.7